Chapter 8: Advanced Techniques

 "API is done and deployed to staging.
 Sarah, you can start the UI

 integration.
-I've documented the endpoints in Confluence and I'm
+I have documented the endpoints in Confluence and I

 Make it effortless for others to build on your work.